eo-training/eo-training.github.io/info/home.md

 ## Classes from past elections

+- [Classes for the November 2022 General Election]
 - [Classes for the June 2022 Democratic Primary](/jun-2022)
 - [Classes for the November 2021 General Election](/nov-2021)
 - [Classes for the June 2021 Democratic Primary](/jun-2021)